Fun Things to do in Connecticut – Part III

 As luck would have it, Memorial Day Monday turned out (weather wise) to be a perfect golf day for James and Bill.

-You have to squint but there they are on the Greens at the Colonial Heritage Golf Club in Williamsburg, VA
+You have to squint but here James and Bill are on the beautiful greens – The Colonial Heritage Golf Club in Williamsburg, Virginia

 Dining Out (in and around) Williamsburg, VA